Campbell-Muscle-Lab/FiberSim/docs/pages/team/team.md

 ## Alumni

 + [Sarah Kosta](https://be.linkedin.com/in/sarah-kosta-27b284251)
-  + Post-doc, University of Kentucky Department of Physiology
+  + Post-doc, University of Kentucky Department of Physiology (2001 to 2002)
   + optimized algorithms for the FiberCpp code
   + validated the calculations
   + helped develop the website and demonstrations